unnamedrd/unnamedrd/README.md

 - 👀 I’m interested in frontend development, mobile app development, UX design
 - 🌱 I’m currently learning MERN
 - 💪🏽 I’m looking to collaborate on hackathons and open-source
-- 📫 How to reach me email:theunnamedrd@gmail.com
+- 📫 Reach me at this email:theunnamedrd@gmail.com

 <!---
 unnamedrd/unnamedrd is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.